Compass Principle 3: Learn from Reality

 As real estate agents, we are entrepreneurs; we excel at who we are because we listen, and we learn from what we hear.

 Compass CEO Robert Reffkin reminds agents that Compass is the first company in the history of the industry to be fully dedicated to listening to agents in order to build the company for them.
-This is true for all businesses and individuals that want to be something better, something more.

 "Good leaders must be good learners, and my definition to be a good learner is that you must be a good listener,” says Reffkin.